 Migration, depending on the type of organization and the complexity of the infrastructure, can be divided into two types recommended for different enterprises:

 - Gradual migration.
 First, non-critical services are transferred (most often these are test environments and using virtual machines), and after them, everything else.
-Partial migration is suitable for large companies with a large number of applications and an extensive infrastructure.
+Partial migration is suitable for large companies with many applications and an extensive infrastructure.

 - Full migration.
 The full migration is the transfer of the entire infrastructure over a certain period of time.
-The full migration is suitable for small and medium-sized businesses with a simpler IT structure.
+The full migration suits small and medium-sized businesses with a simpler IT structure.